honza/vim-snippets/README.md

 ## If you believe in the success of vim-snipmate
-then you may also want to have a look at [vim-git-wiki](github.com/MarcWeber/vim-git-wiki) If you contribute to this git based wiki editable by Vim we have a chance making it official ot www.vim.org.
+then you may also want to have a look at [vim-git-wiki](http://github.com/MarcWeber/vim-git-wiki).
+If you contribute to this git based wiki editable by Vim we have a chance of making it official at www.vim.org.

 Historical notes
 ================